Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr Intel scores 94% overall performance and 1.2 seconds Largest Contentful Paint on PageSpeed Insights Desktop Speed Test Result.

-The gap in this test increased to reach 0.3 seconds and 4 overall performance in favor for the AMD CPUs.
+The gap in this test increased to reach 0.3 seconds and 4 overall performance in favor of the AMD CPUs.

 Vultr Intel PageSpeed Insights WordPress Desktop Speed Test